On your back? Side? Face-down? Mice show how we sleep may trigger or protect our brain from diseases like ALS

 There is no known cure.
 But recently, we studied mice and identified a new target in the fight against this devastating disease: the brain’s waste clearance system.

 Neurodegenerative diseases – including Parkinson’s disease, Alzheimer’s and multiple sclerosis – share many similarities, even though their clinical symptoms and disease progression may look very different.
-The incidence of these diseases increase with age.
-They are progressive and relentless, and result in gradual loss of brain tissue.
+The incidence of these diseases increases with age.
+They are progressive and relentless and result in gradual loss of brain tissue.
 We also see waste proteins accumulate in the brain.

 Our new research looked at how the glymphatic system, which removes waste from the brain, could prevent ALS.